Food Production Systems in the Decline of the Industrial Age: A Call for a Socio-ecological Synthesis

 Whole systems Perspective

 A third unfortunate legacy is a scientific paradigm that prefers the predictability of knowledge that comes from narrowly focused research.
 Born in the 17th century Enlightenment and championed as a close fit to the needs of the nascent capitalist political economy, this paradigm has bequeathed a highly compartmentalized knowledge business that lacks complex system theory and modeling methods in many fields.
 In our systemically structured world all applied science requires systems thinking and modeling tools.
-This is especially true in agricultural science, where sustainability is achieved mainly by designing integrated wholes.
+This is especially true in agricultural science, where increases in sustainability are achieved mainly by designing integrated wholes, not by simply accumulating a grab bag of “ecological practices”, as Wes Jackson described most of the work of academics who claim to be doing agroecology.
 Moreover, in a world increasingly depleted of the external inputs on which agriculture, including most organic farming, presently relies, the new farming systems must be highly self-sufficient in inputs.
 For decades, agronomists have paid lip service to the study of natural systems that excel in input self-sufficiency.
 Temporizing on this issue must give way to action.